authzed/workshops/mcp-assisted-authorization/4-cloud.md

 ### 4.2 Load the Schema into AuthZed Cloud

-Use one of the following approaches:

-1. **CLI / client library**
-   Configure your client to point at your AuthZed Cloud SpiceDB endpoint with:
+Let's configure Zed to point to your AuthZed Cloud SpiceDB endpoint with:

+`zed context set <name> <endpoint> <api-token>`

+- `name` is the name of the application. eg: `doc-sharing-app`
-   - The correct **endpoint URL**
+- The correct **endpoint URL** typically in the form of `xyz123.us-east-1.aws.authzed.cloud:443`
 - The **Token** for your Service Account in the `Authorization` header
 - TLS/other required settings

-   Then call the equivalent of `WriteSchema` with the contents of `document-sharing.zed`.

-2. **IDE / tools**
-   If your environment or tooling has native AuthZed integration, configure it with:
-   - Endpoint
-   - Token
-   - Permissions System ID

-   And then write the schema from your local file.
+Then call `zed schema write <document-sharing.zed>` to write the schema to the PS running in the cloud.

 Once applied, your AuthZed Cloud deployment is running the **same schema** you developed using the MCP dev server.